 However, as Starnes points out though the restaurant owners believe marriage is between a man and a woman, Chick-fil-A treats its employees and customers equally and respectfully whether they are gay or not.

-The issue is not how Chick-fil-A treats gay people, it is about one issue — the Cathay family does not affirm gay marriage.
+The issue is not how Chick-fil-A treats gay people, it is about one issue — the Cathy family does not affirm gay marriage.

 But despite the resistance, Chick-fil-A continues to thrive because it produces a quality product.
 Last year, the American Customer Satisfaction Index rated Chick-fil-A as the top fast food restaurant in America.